 TO STAGE OR NOT TO STAGE?

-To minimize costs when staging a vacant home, focus on the initial rooms a buyer will see in the first several minutes – typically the entry, living, dining and family rooms.
-As a vacant home can attract unwanted attention virtual staging is another option.
+To minimize costs when staging a vacant home, focus on the initial rooms a buyer will see in the first several minutes – the entry, living, dining, and family rooms.
+Virtual staging is another option, as a vacant home can attract unwanted attention.
 Learn about virtual staging here.

 - Overcrowd – Keep your room’s purpose clear and well-defined.

 - Heavy Drapes – Instead, use sheer curtains to bring in natural light.